mark-sila/laravel-graphql-crud-api/README.md

 bash ./vendor/bin/sail up
 ```

-You can completely rebuild your Sail Images:
+You can also rebuild your Sail Images:
 ```bash
 docker compose down -v